aiishaan/SelfCheckOut-software/README.md

 **SelfCheckOut-software** is a self-checkout software system designed in Java using the Observer design pattern and OOP (Object-Oriented Programming) concepts.
 This project aims to facilitate efficient interaction between software and simulated hardware components, providing a robust platform for self-checkout operations

 ## Features
-- Implementation of the Observer design pattern for efficient event handling.
+- Implementation of the Observer design pattern for efficient event handling
 - Simulated hardware components for a realistic self-checkout experience
 - Object-Oriented Programming principles to ensure maintainability and scalability
 - User-friendly interface for seamless interaction